 4. In what level should I place my child if switching from a different math curriculum?

 Math U See has a great placement test found on their website.
 For students who have been using a different math curriculum and are planning to begin using Math U See, this placement test is a great tool to help pinpoint what is the right level for students to begin.
 (Find here the Math U See – Placement Test link).
-After taking the placement test, it is also a good idea placing a call to their customer service dept to confirm and/or discuss your placement test results.
+After taking the placement test, it is also a good idea to call their customer service dept to confirm and/or discuss your placement test results.

-When I finally took the leap of faith and switch over to MUS, I followed the above process and the wonderful lady who answered the phone was very helpful and encouraging.
+When I finally took the leap of faith and switched over to MUS, I followed the above process and the wonderful lady who answered the phone was very helpful and encouraging.
 We were placed at the Beta level and we have had math happiness ever since!

 5. Where to buy Math U See?
 Do they ever have any sales?

 Buying Math U See curriculums, whether is the full curriculum set or just student books, can be done on many different websites with little to no cost difference other than the shipping cost.
 When buying directly from the Math U See website, shipping will be free for any purchase of $30 and over.
 In addition, MUS offers a 10% off for active military personnel (No veterans discount 😢💔).
 Christianbook.com also sells MUS books and they usually have a free shipping code for purchases of $35 and up.
 RainbowResources.com offers free shipping on any orders over $50.
 Math U See is not offered for sale through Amazon anymore other than for some second-hand books.
 In general, this curriculum never goes on sale other than some damaged or clearance items you can find at times on the Math U See clearance web page.